Willingham by Stow

 The name 'Willingham' means 'homestead/village of the people of Willa'.

 Community

 Willingham village hall provides for organisations such as the Parish Council, Women's Institute and the Scouts, and for activities including drama, table tennis and yoga.

 The parish church is dedicated to St Helen.

-The two village pubs are The Half Moon on High Street and The Fox and Hounds on Gainsborough Road towards Kexby.

 The nearest primary school is in Sturton by Stow.
 The village had a school from roughly 1818 until 1995.